DavCode149/dd-games/TOS.md

 ## 10. Contact

-If you have questions about these Terms, you may contact the site owner through the site’s contact method (if available).
+If you have questions about these Terms, you may contact the site owner through the site’s contact method (Found on GitHub).